iamjaredwalters/alfred-window-arrangments-workflow/README.md

 Clone or download this repo and open (double click) the `.alfredworkflow` file.

 A `project` keyword will now be available in Alfred.

 Usage:
 ```
 Example Commands:
-`project foo` - will open a Window Arrangement named foo in iTerm
+<b>project foo</b> - will open a Window Arrangement named foo in iTerm
-`project some long name` - opens a Window Arrangement named 'some long name' in iTerm
+<b>project some long name</b> - opens a Window Arrangement named 'some long name' in iTerm
 ```

 ### Prerequisites